-AI to the Rescue: How Home Security Just Got a Whole Lot Smarter
+AI to the Rescue: How Home Security is Getting Whole Lot Smarter

-The future of home security is finally here, and it’s a smart one.
+The future of home security is a smart one.

 We already know how much the internet of things can help us stay safe and secure in our homes.
 From smart security system with cameras, smart locks, and connected lights, there are plenty of ways to make your home safer with technology.